-Give your plants the best possible start by following the guidance on the plant tag for location, sunlight requirements, and maintenance like pruning.
+Give your plants the best possible start by following the guidance on the plant tag for location, sunlight requirements and maintenance like pruning.

 five of our favorite plants to plant in fall:

-Tulips, daffodils, crocus and hyacinth like a winter’s chill before emerging in spring.
+Tulips, daffodils, crocus and hyacinth need a winter’s chill before emerging in spring.
 Plant bulbs in a sunny location with well-draining soil.
 Sprinkle in a bit of bulb fertilizer in the planting hole before snuggling in the bulbs.
 Read more about planting spring-flowering bulbs.

 2. Greens and Root Vegetables

 Tender greens like spinach and lettuce, and root veggies like radishes and carrots, will grow from seed if started in late July or early August.
 And just like summer sunshine makes the tastiest tomatoes, cool temps and light frosts sweeten up fall-grown greens like collards and kale as starches are converted to sugars.